Glagan/MyMangaDex/README.md

 ## Debug installation

 You can also install the extension from this repository, but the extension **will** be uninstalled when Firefox is closed and the data **could** be deleted at the same time, Chrome will keep the extension installed.
+Before you actually install it, you have to manually edit the ``manifest.json`` file to remove what you don't use, either the Firefox or Chrome lines.

 ### Firefox